Henrik-Geissler/letshaveatoast-web/README.md

 # letshaveatoast-web

-A Frontend for the LET'S HAVE A TOAST App with React and Next.
+Frontend of the LET'S HAVE A TOAST App, made with React and Next.

 - See live at: https://letshaveatoast.app/demo
 - See the public App: https://letshaveatoast.app